abinashprasana/python_learning_journey/Games/README.md

 # 🎮 Games

 This repository contains a collection of beginner-friendly terminal-based Python games built as part of my learning journey.

+*Author:* Abinash Prasana

 Each game explores different Python concepts like loops, conditionals, functions, input validation, and more.

 ---

 ## 🧠 Quiz Game

-*Program:* Python Quiz Game
-*Author:* Abinash Prasana

 ### 📌 Description:
 A terminal-based multiple-choice quiz game that: